What Is Parking Lot Maintenance?

 According to the National Asphalt Pavement Association, more than 94 percent of the 2.8 million miles of paved roads in the United States have an asphalt surface.
 Unfortunately, the black, petroleum-like material weathers over time, leaving dangerous potholes in its wake.

 Commercial buildings, public facilities, factories, and warehouses are some of the facilities that rely on parking lot maintenance.
 Additional motivating factors for maintaining parking lot pavement include maintaining property resale values, enhancing curb appeal, and reducing the need for complete repavings down the line.
+Strategic preventive maintenance (PM) strategies can further prolong asphalt dependability and reduce long-term spending.
+Consider that the average cost of resurfacing a parking lot is $1.50 per square foot and the cost of resealing costs an average of $0.19 per square foot or less!

 Examples of Parking Lot Maintenance Tasks